 We love going to the zoo and we also love visiting the aquarium, but they’re not always in the same location.
 When you mix the two together in one spot — you have a serious winner in our book.
 That’s why Tove and I enjoy Point Defiance Zoo & Aquarium in Tacoma.

-We’ll start with the zoo experience at Point Defiance Zoo & Aquarium (5400 N. Pearl St. in Tacoma).
+We’ll start with the zoo experience at Point Defiance Zoo & Aquarium.
 When you enter the zoo and follow the trail to your right, you’ll walk into the Asian Forest Sanctuary.
 That’s where you’ll find elephants, tigers, clouded leopards, siamangs, Asian small-clawed otters, and more.
 You’ll be amazed at how close you can get to these amazing animals.

 You’re adventure around Point Defiance Zoo & Aquarium then brings you to the Arctic Tundra exhibit.
 This is where you get to see polar bears, arctic foxes, reindeer and muskoxen.
 The polar bears are definitely one of favorite animals at the zoo, too.
 They’re truly amazing to see in person.